-Denny is the instigator for the group of students that vandalize Mr. Feeny’s house after he refuses to change the finals schedule.
-Denny, and others, are frustrated with the seemingly strenuous exam schedule.
+Denny is the instigator of the group of students that vandalize Mr. Feeny’s house after he refuses to change the finals schedule.
+Denny and others are frustrated with the seemingly strenuous exam schedule.

 Despite Cory and Mr. Turner’s civil attempts to convince George to change the schedule, Denny’s group decides to take the matter into their own hands by vandalizing Feeny’s household.